doanvalerie/pokemini-website/docs/implementation.md

 request to retrieve the information for the nearest Pokemon.

-Finally, we add the if statement to "asynchronously" switch into the Fight-or-Flee page into the bottom of the game loop.
+Finally, we add the if statement to "asynchronously" switch into the fight-or-flee page into the bottom of the game loop.
 This check is triggered after every 10,000 iterations of the game loop, which also helps to increase efficiency by yielding to other procedures when necessary.
 As is discussed earlier, the `state.state_type` field is only read for transition if in the